 3. Baking soda and vinegar

-Baking soda and white vinegar have multiple uses in our every day life when it comes to household cleaning.
+Baking soda and white vinegar have multiple uses in everyday household cleaning.

-These act as a natural fabric softener and have the ability to protect clothes and make sure they stay the same size.
+They act as a natural fabric softener and can protect clothes and make sure they stay the same size.

 - 2 tablespoons of baking soda (20 g)